DIY/Hardware

 The DIY/Hardware sector has used GS1 product identifiers, barcodes and product information systems for many years.
 Merchants and suppliers understand the importance that these things have on improving procurement, supply chain and business processes.
 Customers are expecting to have richer, relevant, and trusted product information both in-store and online so they can make better, more informed purchase decisions.

-GS1’s National Product Catalogue (NPC) has been used in the sector for many years and is the preferred method for sharing product information between merchants and suppliers.
-With the NPC, product data is standardised, accurate and kept up-to-date.
-Errors are reduced and processes automated.
-The number of suppliers using the NPC is increasing as the reliance on quality data becomes essential.
+GS1’s National Product Catalogue (NPC) has been used in the DIY/Hardware sector for many years and is the preferred method for sharing product information between merchants and suppliers.

 Benefits of the National Product Catalogue